shreyas-078/shreyas-078/README.md

 <h1>Shreyas' Coding Portfolio</h1>
-My name is Shreyas Salankimatt, and I have a deep passion for coding and everything about software development.
+My name is Shreyas Salankimatt, and I like coding and software development.
 This Portfolio serves as a showcase of my skills, interests, and projects.
 Feel free to explore and get to know more about my journey in the fascinating world of programming.<br>

 # Skills:<br>